suavesigley/it-helpdesk-practice-portfolio/PROGRESS.md

 ## Notes
 - Every ticket is documented with clear steps, resolution, and screenshots where available.
-- Strong emphasis on secure processes (identity verification before account changes) and user education during social-engineering style attacks.
+- Strong emphasis on secure processes and user education.
-- Portfolio now includes a solid scareware incident in addition to the existing mix of account, remote access, infrastructure, hardware, email, performance, printing, and data recovery work.
+- Portfolio shows consistent hands-on practice across a wide range of Tier 1 / Service Desk scenarios.